 Cadences: Icon and Abstraction in Context

-"Cadences raises key questions facing audiences of these current modes of abstraction.
-Why has abstract art reemerged at this point in time?
-Is this form of abstraction an unexpected or unusual departure from previous abstract art?
-And what are the cultural conditions that suggest it may be understood differently from other recent forms of abstractions?
-Discussing these questions runs the risk of positing a return to a modernist critique of representation and cultural power, a return to the "heroic" avant-garde that is no longer possible, or, alternatively, runs the risk of presenting abstraction as an elevated form of nostalgia for the individuality and originality of subjective artistic expression.
-It is a risk that is valuable in the face of the present crisis of meaning."
+Why had abstract art reemerged at this point in time?
+Was this form of abstraction an unexpected or unusual departure from previous abstract art?
+And what cultural conditions of that time suggested it may be understood differently from other forms of abstractions?
+Discussing these questions runs the risk of positing a return to a modernist critique of representation and cultural power, a return to the “heroic” avant-garde that is no longer possible, or, alternatively, runs the risk of presenting abstraction as an elevated form of nostalgia for the individuality and originality of subjective artistic expression.
+It is a risk that is valuable in the face of the present crisis of meaning.